iamhitarth/hitarthsharma.com/src/posts/2018-01-05--journal-20180105/index.md

 <img src="dexter.jpg" alt="Dexter season 1 poster" title="Dexter - the serial killer"/>

 I can relate to that quite strongly as that is exactly how I feel a lot of the time and it's a feeling that has always been very hard to shake off.
 Guess it's just another one of those things that I can go on about for hours.

----

-📖 Journal posts like this one look back and reflect on what I was reading, learning and writing on the exact date of this post.

-It's a great way for me to re-learn the lessons I ~~most probably have~~ might've forgotten and get a chance to share them with you as well.

-See more of these <a href="https://hitarthsharma.com/tags/journal/">here</a>.

----